6G-SANDBOX/6G-Library/upf_p4_sw/README.md

 * **Trial Network Deployment:** This component is specifically designed for deployment within a 5G trial network, providing a flexible and scalable solution for testing and evaluating 5G user plane functionality.

 ## 📝 Configuration
+TODO: Explain the different configuration files (quite extensive).
+Also explain what docker compose down and up should do (for the new configuration to be applied)

+TODO: Explain how to register new UEs.

 ## Logs
+TODO: Explain how to access logs